clearhaus/3DSv2-api-documentation/source/index.rst

 (``2.1.0``, ``2.2.0``) and our goal was to make the documentation work on it’s own.
 Nevertheless, you may need to refer to the specifications during the implementation.

 A 3-D Secure Server is used for *cardholder authentication*.
-An authentication in 3-D Secure is the process of verifying cardholder involvement in e.g. a purchase.
+An authentication in 3-D Secure, is the process of verifying cardholder involvement in e.g. a purchase.
 An authentication results from an *authentication flow* and proof of authentication is an *authentication value*.
 Get an overview of a 3-D Secure Server in :ref:`what-is-a-3-d-secure-server`

 Who should integrate with this service
 =======================================